tamakuku/data-science-bootcamp9/Portfolio-Project/Google-Sheets/Brand x Lazada Overview Performance 2022/README.md

 This project come from my previously work as Store Manager in Data Report path.

-# about Project is designed tracking with multiples sheet for Sales & Traffic performanace from Lazada Shop.
+# about Project is design tracking with multiples sheet for Sales & Traffic performanace from Lazada Shop.

 ## 01 Overview performance by Month in whole Year
 - Sales and Traffic performance